Carbon nanotube: Mechanical

 Carbon nanotubes are the strongest and stiffest materials yet discovered in terms of tensile strength and elastic modulus.
 This strength results from the covalent sp2 bonds formed between the individual carbon atoms.
 In 2000, a multiwalled carbon nanotube was tested to have a tensile strength of 63 GPa.
 (For illustration, this translates into the ability to endure tension of a weight equivalent to 6422 kgf on a cable with cross-section of 1 mm2).
 Further studies, such as one conducted in 2008, revealed that individual CNT shells have strengths of up to ≈100 GPa, which is in agreement with quantum/atomistic models.
-Because carbon nanotubes have a low density for a solid of 1.3 to 1.4 g/cm3, its specific strength of up to 48,000 kN·m·kg−1 is the best of known materials, compared to high-carbon steel's 154 kN·m·kg−1.
+Because carbon nanotubes have a low density for a solid of 1.3 to 1.4 g/cm3, its specific strength of up to 48,000 kN·m/kg is the best of known materials, compared to high-carbon steel's 154 kN·m/kg.

 Although the strength of individual CNT shells is extremely high, weak shear interactions between adjacent shells and tubes lead to significant reduction in the effective strength of multiwalled carbon nanotubes and carbon nanotube bundles down to only a few GPa.
 This limitation has been recently addressed by applying high-energy electron irradiation, which crosslinks inner shells and tubes, and effectively increases the strength of these materials to ≈60 GPa for multiwalled carbon nanotubes and ≈17 GPa for double-walled carbon nanotube bundles.
 CNTs are not nearly as strong under compression.
 Because of their hollow structure and high aspect ratio, they tend to undergo buckling when placed under compressive, torsional, or bending stress.

-On the other hand, there was evidence that in the radial direction they are rather soft.
+On the other hand, there is evidence that in the radial direction they are rather soft.
 The first transmission electron microscope observation of radial elasticity suggested that even van der Waals forces can deform two adjacent nanotubes.
-Later, nanoindentations with an atomic force microscope were performed by several groups to quantitatively measure radial elasticity of multiwalled carbon nanotubes and tapping/contact mode atomic force microscopy was also performed on single-walled carbon nanotubes.
-Young's modulus of on the order of several GPa showed that CNTs are in fact very soft in the radial direction.
+Later, nanoindentations with an atomic force microscope were performed by several groups to quantitatively measure the radial elasticity of multiwalled carbon nanotubes and tapping/contact mode atomic force microscopy was also performed on single-walled carbon nanotubes.
+Their high Young's modulus in the linear direction, of on the order of several GPa (and even up to an experimentally-measured 1.8 TPa, for nanotubes near 2.4 μm in length), further suggests they may be soft in the radial direction.

-It was reported in 2020, CNT-filled polymer nanocomposites with 4 wt% and 6 wt% loadings are the most optimal concentrations, as they provide a good balance between mechanical properties and resilience of mechanical properties against UV exposure for the offshore umbilical sheathing layer.